Xabaril/Balea/README.md

 # Balea

-Balea is an Authorization Server for .NET Developers.
+Balea is an authorization framework for ASP.NET Core developers.